Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 • Alerts

-The level of accessible detail impressed us.
-In the Vehicles tab, you can examine everything from vehicle VINs and odometer readings to how many miles each driver has covered.
-A feature we particularly like is the Tire Check Analyzer, which uses photography to determine the condition of tires.
-If any of the tire treads is approaching its wear bars, Mojio has established a 20% discount agreement with Goodyear to help reduce fleet maintenance costs.
+The dashboard’s detail accessibility impressed us.
+For example, in the Vehicles tab, you can examine everything from vehicle identification numbers (VINs) and odometer readings to how many miles each driver has covered.
+We particularly like the Tire Check Analyzer, which uses photography to determine tire conditions.
+If any tire tread is approaching its wear bars, Force has established a 20 percent discount agreement with Goodyear to help reduce fleet maintenance costs.

 Driver safety